tswanson222/WWCS2018_Tutorial/README.md

 # WWCS 2018 Tutorial

-Tutorial in R on Fourier analysis and identification of long-range correlations in time series data.
+Tutorial in R on Fourier analysis and identifying long-range correlations in time series data.